 There are many species of cinnamon including these varieties:

 - Cinnamomum verum is often referred to as true cinnamon or Ceylon cinnamon, and it's known for its superior flavor.

-- Cinnamomum cassia is commonly known as Chinese cassia, and it's often the typical cinnamon variety sold in grocery stores.
+- Cinnamomum cassia is commonly known as Chinese cassia, and it's the most common type of cinnamon sold in North America.

 - Cinnamomum loureirii is known as Saigon cinnamon or Vietnamese cinnamon.
 This species has a strong flavor and aroma and comes at a premium price.

-You can first harvest your cinnamon two to three years after planting and then every two years after that.
+You can harvest your cinnamon two to three years after planting and then every two years after that.
 Cut off individual branches, or cut the entire tree at the trunk.
 (Trees growing in the ground often produce new shoots that will become a new tree.)
-Scrape away the outer bark until you see the yellowish-orange layer beneath, which is the cinnamon.
+Scrape away the outer bark until you see the yellowish-orange layer beneath, which reveals the edible part of the plant.
 Peel strips of this cinnamon layer with a sharp knife or paint scraper, stopping when you see the lighter core.